Ironfist007/Ai-Monopoly-Bot/README.md

-# AI Monopoly Game - Visual AI Battle
+# AI Monopoly Game - Pygame AI Battle

-A visual AI-powered Monopoly game where you can watch two intelligent AI players compete against each other using the Expectiminimax algorithm.
-The game features a responsive 2D Monopoly board with real-time game logging and strategic AI decision-making.
+A Pygame-powered visual AI Monopoly game where you can watch two intelligent AI players compete against each other using the Expectiminimax algorithm.
+The game features a professional 2D Monopoly board with real-time game logging, strategic AI decision-making, and smooth animations.

 ## Features